 Body–mind–spirit therapy incorporates ideas and approaches from western medicine, Chinese medicine, and philosophies of Buddhism, Taoism, and Confucianism.
 Qigong is a traditional Chinese discipline involving the practice of aligning breath, movement, and awareness to cultivate and balance qi (chi), or life energy.
 Medical qigong is a form of the discipline designed to improve health.
 It incorporates the practice of gentle exercise coordinated with relaxation through meditation and breathing.
 Efficacy of these approaches was evaluated for fatigue, mood status, sleep-wake disturbances, lymphedema, and cognitive impairment.

 Research Evidence Summaries

-To examine the effects of body–mind–spirit group therapy on anxiety, depression, and well-being in women with breast cancer
+To examine the effects of body-mind-spirit group therapy on anxiety, depression, and holistic well-being among women with breast cancer

 Intervention Characteristics/Basic Study Process: